Skip to main content

 Car depreciation is the rate at which a vehicle loses value over time.
 The moment a new car leaves a showroom, it begins to depreciate.
 According to auto industry data, a new car can lose up to 20-30% of its value in the first year alone and up to 50-60% over five years, depending on various factors.

 Depreciation is an unavoidable reality for most vehicles, though it varies depending on brand, model, maintenance, and market conditions.
-For instance, luxury cars often depreciate faster due to high initial prices and expensive upkeep, while reliable brands like Toyota or Honda tend to retain value longer.
+For instance, luxury cars often depreciate more quickly due to their high initial prices and expensive maintenance, while reliable brands like Toyota or Honda, and Lexus depreciation rate for certain models is lower in the UAE.

 How is Car Depreciation Calculated for a Car?